cambiotraining/sars-cov-2-genomics/101-setup_installation_instructions.md

     ![](images/UbuntuOS_installationVM.PNG)

+### For Mac OS users

+For mac OS users who want to run linux through VM, please follow the instructions below:

+- Download the virtualbox from [home page](https://www.virtualbox.org/wiki/Downloads).
+Note that when you download you need to know the exact package based on your type of CPU either Intel, or (M1/M2) Arm64 host.
+- Click to open the downloaded file which is in the ".dmg" format.
+Then double click to begin the installation process.
+- Click the continue button when the installation wizard pops up.
+- If you are OK with the default installation click OK otherwise you can select different installation location by clicking "Change installation location".
+- Click the “Install Software” button to continue the installation process after entering password and admin username.
+- If the installation is successful, a pop up windows indicating the installation was completed successful will show up in which case the VirtualBox launcher will be in your application folder.
+- Then you can install linux as described in the section above.

 ## Using apt, apt-get, dpkg or Installing aptitude

 After the installation is successfully now it is time to install the package managers.